A new way to celebrate “Treat Yourself Day”

 I am here for back rubs, chocolate croissants, and Netflix binges.

 I can self-care with the best of them.
 All day.
 Every day.

 But maybe that’s the problem.

-Maybe we have so saturated the market with a message of self-care that’s so self-centered or reliant on us having expendable money and time in order to “treat ourselves” that we forget: the purpose of rest and self-care is to be refreshed to do good in our families, communities, and the world.
+Maybe we have so saturated the market with a message of “self-care” that’s so self-centered or so reliant on us having expendable money or time in order to “treat ourselves”, that we forget the purpose of rest and self-care is to be refreshed to do good in our families, communities, and the world.

 I worry that we’re in danger of having a self-centered view of self care— it’s all about treating myself, for my pleasure, because I’m worth it that we forget one: to looks for simple ways of self-care and two: provide opportunities for self-care for those on the margins.